 “I never travel without my diary.
 One should always have something sensational to read in the train.” – Oscar Wilde

 In June I visited Lisbon and Sintra in Portugal.
 Short time, but I enjoyed every moment.
-The Portugal’s story is next.
+The Portugal’s story is coming soon.

 In December I will be in Addis Ababa, Ethiopia, in my way to Thailand.
 Very exciting trip, first time in East Africa!